junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 6968
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 6968

-> To prohibit the importation of energy products of the Russian Federation, and for other purposes.
+That the bill from the House of Representatives (H.R.
+6968) entitled “An Act to prohibit the importation of energy products of the Russian Federation, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title

-This Act may be cited as the “Suspending Energy Imports from Russia Act”.
+This Act may be known as the “Ending Importation of Russian Oil Act”.

 ## § 2.
 Prohibition on importation of energy products of the Russian Federation

-- **(a)** *In general*
-  - **(1)** *Prohibition of energy products* Notwithstanding any other provision of law, all products of the Russian Federation classified under chapter 27 of the Harmonized Tariff Schedule of the United States shall be banned from importation into the United States, other than products imported on or before 11:59 p.m. eastern daylight time on the date that is 45 days after the date of the enactment of this Act.
+All products of the Russian Federation classified under chapter 27 of the Harmonized Tariff Schedule of the United States shall be banned from importation into the United States, in a manner consistent with any implementation actions issued under Executive Order 14066 (87 Fed.
+Reg.
+13625; relating to prohibiting certain imports and new investments with respect to continued Russian Federation efforts to undermine the sovereignty and territorial integrity of Ukraine).

-  - **(2)** *Authority to allow importation under contract* Notwithstanding the prohibition under paragraph (1), the President may allow certain products described in such paragraph to be imported into the United States if the importation of such products is pursuant to a written contract or agreement that was entered into before the date of the enactment of this Act.
-- **(b)** *National interest waiver*
+## § 3.
+Termination of prohibition on importation of energy products of the Russian Federation

-  - **(1)** *In general* The President is authorized to waive the prohibition under subsection (a) with respect to one or more of the products of the Russian Federation described in the matter preceding paragraph (1) of subsection (a) if the President certifies that such waiver is in the national interest of the United States and includes in such certification a description of the product or products to which the waiver is proposed to apply.
-Such waiver shall take effect beginning on the date that is 90 calendar days after the date of submission of such certification, unless there is enacted into law during such 90-day period a joint resolution of disapproval.
+- **(a)** *In general* The President is authorized to terminate the prohibition on importation of energy products of the Russian Federation under section 2 if the President submits to Congress a certification under subsection (c).
+Such termination shall take effect beginning on the date that is 90 calendar days after the date of submission of such certification, unless there is enacted into law during such 90-day period a joint resolution of disapproval.
-  - **(2)** *Congressional consultation*
-    - **(A)** *Prior justification* The President shall, not later than 15 calendar days before submitting a certification described in paragraph (1), submit to the appropriate congressional committees a justification for the waiver proposed under such paragraph.
+- **(b)** *Consultation and report* The President shall, not later than 45 calendar days before submitting a certification under subsection (a)—
-    - **(B)** *Appropriate congressional committees* For purposes of this paragraph, the term “appropriate congressional committees” means—
+  - **(1)** consult with—
-      - **(i)** the Committee on Ways and Means, the Committee on Financial Services, and the Committee on Foreign Affairs of the House of Representatives; and
+    - **(A)** the Committee on Ways and Means and the Committee on Foreign Affairs of the House of Representatives; and
-      - **(ii)** the Committee on Finance, the Committee on Banking, Housing, and Urban Affairs, and the Committee on Foreign Relations of the Senate.
+    - **(B)** the Committee on Finance and the Committee on Foreign Relations of the Senate; and
+  - **(2)** submit to all such committees a report that explains the basis for the determination of the President contained in such certification.
+- **(c)** *Certification* A certification under this subsection is a certification in writing that—
+  - **(1)** indicates that the President proposes to terminate under subsection (a) the prohibition under section 2; and
+  - **(2)** contains a determination of the President that the Russian Federation—
+    - **(A)** has reached an agreement to withdraw Russian forces and for the cessation of military hostilities that is accepted by the free and independent government of Ukraine;
+    - **(B)** poses no immediate military threat of aggression to any North Atlantic Treaty Organization member; and
+    - **(C)** recognizes the right of the people of Ukraine to independently and freely choose their own government.
-- **(c)** *Joint resolution of disapproval*
+- **(d)** *Joint resolution of disapproval*
   - **(1)** *Definition* For purposes of this section, the term joint resolution of disapproval means only a joint resolution—
-    - **(A)** which does not have a preamble;
+    - **(A)** that does not have a preamble;
-    - **(B)** the title of which is as follows: “Joint resolution disapproving the President’s proposed waiver under section 2(b)(1) of the Suspending Energy Imports from Russia Act.”; and
+    - **(B)** the title of which is as follows: “Joint resolution disapproving the President’s certification under section 3(c) of the Ending Importation of Russian Oil Act.”; and
-    - **(C)** the matter after the resolving clause of which is as follows: “That Congress disapproves the proposed waiver of the President under section 2(b)(1) of the Suspending Energy Imports from Russia Act, submitted to Congress on ___ ”, the blank space being filled in with the appropriate date.
+    - **(C)** the matter after the resolving clause of which is as follows: “That Congress disapproves the certification of the President under section 3(c) of the Ending Importation of Russian Oil Act, submitted to Congress on ___ ”, the blank space being filled in with the appropriate date.
-  - **(2)** *Introduction in the House of Representatives* During a period of 5 legislative days beginning on the date that a certification under subsection (b)(1) is submitted to Congress, a joint resolution of disapproval may be introduced in the House of Representatives by the majority leader or the minority leader.
+  - **(2)** *Introduction in the House of Representatives* During a period of 5 legislative days beginning on the date that a certification under subsection (c) is submitted to Congress, a joint resolution of disapproval may be introduced in the House of Representatives by the majority leader or the minority leader.
-  - **(3)** *Introduction in the Senate* During a period of 5 days on which the Senate is in session beginning on the date that a certification under subsection (b)(1) is submitted to Congress, a joint resolution of disapproval may be introduced in the Senate by the majority leader (or the majority leader’s designee) or the minority leader (or the minority leader’s designee).
+  - **(3)** *Introduction in the Senate* During a period of 5 days on which the Senate is in session beginning on the date that a certification under subsection (c) is submitted to Congress, a joint resolution of disapproval may be introduced in the Senate by the majority leader (or the majority leader’s designee) or the minority leader (or the minority leader’s designee).
   - **(4)** *Floor consideration in the House of Representatives*
     - **(A)** *Reporting and discharge* If a committee of the House to which a joint resolution of disapproval has been referred has not reported such joint resolution within 10 legislative days after the date of referral, that committee shall be discharged from further consideration thereof.
     - **(B)** *Proceeding to consideration* Beginning on the third legislative day after each committee to which a joint resolution of disapproval has been referred reports it to the House or has been discharged from further consideration thereof, it shall be in order to move to proceed to consider the joint resolution in the House.
 All points of order against the motion are waived.
 Such a motion shall not be in order after the House has disposed of a motion to proceed on a joint resolution with regard to the same certification.
 The previous question shall be considered as ordered on the motion to its adoption without intervening motion.
 The motion shall not be debatable.
 A motion to reconsider the vote by which the motion is disposed of shall not be in order.